Semi-proportional representation: Single transferable vote

-Partisan systems
+Other

 Other forms of semi-proportional representation are based on, or at least use, party lists to work.
-Looking to the electoral systems effectively in use around the world, there are three general methods to reinforce the majoritarian principle of representation (but not necessarily majoritarianism or majority rule, see electoral inversion and plurality) starting from basic PR mechanisms: parallel voting, the majority bonus system (MBS), and extremely reduced constituency magnitude.
+Looking to the electoral systems effectively in use around the world, there are three general methods to reinforce the winner-take-all principle of representation (but not necessarily majoritarianism or majority rule, see electoral inversion and plurality) starting from basic PR mechanisms: parallel voting, the majority bonus system (MBS), and extremely reduced constituency magnitude.

 In additional member systems (AMS), the number of additional members may not be sufficient to balance the disproportionality of the original system, thereby producing less than proportional results.
 When this imbalance is created intentionally, the result could be described as a semi-proportional system — for example, in the Welsh Senedd, where only 33.3% of members are compensatory.
 The electoral system commonly referred to in Britain as the "additional member system" is also used for the Scottish Parliament and the London Assembly, with generally proportional results.
 Similarly, in vote transfer based mixed single vote systems, the number of compensatory seats may be too low (or too high) to achieve proportionality.
 Such a system is used in Hungary in local elections.
 The "scorporo" system used for the Parliament of Italy from 1993 to 2005 and the electoral system for the National Assembly of Hungary since 1990 are also special cases, based on parallel voting, but also including compensatory mechanisms – which however are insufficient for providing proportional results.

 A majority bonus system takes an otherwise proportional system based on multi-member constituencies, and introduces disproportionality by granting additional seats to the first party or alliance.
 Majority bonuses help produce landslide victories similar to those which occur in elections under plurality systems.
 The majority bonus system was first introduced by Benito Mussolini to win the election of 1924.
 It has remained in use in Italy, as well as seeing some use in San Marino, Greece, and France.

 The simplest mechanism to reinforce major parties in PR system is to severely restrict the number of seats per electoral district, which increases the Droop quota (the number of votes needed to be guaranteed a seat).

 The last main group usually considered semi-proportional consists of parallel voting models.
 The system used for the Chamber of Deputies of Mexico since 1996 is considered a parallel voting system, modified by a list-seat ceiling (8%) for over-representation of parties.

+Semi-proportional electoral systems can increase political polarization.